-In the event that quality-assured data is unavailable (such a malfunctioning of equipment or if a required fuel sample is not taken), substitute data may be used in place of missing parameters in calculations.
+If quality-assured data is unavailable (such as malfunctioning of equipment or if a required fuel sample is not taken), substitute data may be used in place of missing parameters in calculations.
 The procedure for estimating missing data is source category specific and is discussed in the applicable sections within this guide.